When I quipped that I’ve goals to retire before 45, not many can fathom. Their eye balls almost popped out?

-Her bf and her combined income exceed the BTO income ceiling, hence she is toying with idea of buying a private property which I reckon would cost at least 1.5 million.
+Her bf and her combined income exceeded the BTO income ceiling, hence they are toying with idea of buying a private property which I reckon would cost at least 1.5 million.

-I gave a few insights to her :-
+I shed a few insights to her :-

-While they earn more than their peers now (which gives them more spending power) but by spending more on housing will close up their gap of dispensable income.
+While they earn more than their peers now (which gives them more spending power) but by spending more on housing it closes up their gap of dispensable income.

-By forking up cash on top up cpf to service a housing loan is not ideal because they lose the opportunity cost to invest.
+Forking up cash on top of cpf to service a housing loan is not ideal because they lost the opportunity cost to invest.

-Moreover using a substantial amount of your working life to service a mortgage means no disruption to livelihood allowed unless one have enough war chest.
+Moreover using a substantial time (of your working life) to service a mortgage means no disruption to livelihood allowed unless one have enough war chest.
 Nobody can guarantee an earning income for decades unless one have the financial backing from family to tide through any mishap.
-(Sidenote if mortgage interest is lower than Hdb loan interest, then it makes more sense to not pay up ASAP)

 I concluded with the opinion that time and financial peace is immensely valuable.
 By using the time during their strong earning years to invest means they has plenty of time to compound their investment.
 And she will thank herself in 20 years time when she is in her early 40s while some of her peers may likely face a dead end job or a stagnant career or worst retrenchment, which she would have the choice to pursue anything she want without having to worry about expenses or cruise along still.